Pythm/ad-Lightwand/README.md

           - time: '23:00:00'
 ```

-##### Predefined mode names
 With the exception of <b>`custom`</b> and <b>`reset`</b> you can create whatever mode name you wish to use when defining `light_modes` and apply your own configuration.

 > [!NOTE]
-> Setting mode to `custom` stops all automation like mediaplayer, motion and lux control.
+> Setting mode to `custom` stops **all** automation like mediaplayer, motion and lux control and is the equivialent to full manual.

-Setting lightmode to one of the predefined mode names, you only have to configure that mode in light if you want the light behave different that with the default action.
+> [!NOTE]
+> Calling `reset` mode will undo any manual changes and set lights back to normal automations.
+More on this below.

+##### Predefined mode names
+I've set up some predefined modes with default behaviors to simplify setup.
+If you prefer the default behavior, there's no need to configure these modes.
+Simply setting lightmode to one of these names will apply the predefined action.

 Mode names that defaults to off:
 - `away`